Accessibility

 Golden Square - World Stage

-Quiet Pride is a radical welcoming space for neurodivergent, socially anxious and visually impaired LGBTQ+ people.
+A Radical Welcoming Space for neurodivergent, socially anxious and visually impaired LGBTQIA+ people.

-Pride in London has made significant progress in improving accessibility over many years, including wheelchair accessibility platforms, quiet viewing zones, and BSL interpretation.
-However, for many of our community, large crowds, amplified music, flashing lights, and unpredictable movements are too overwhelming and therefore make the event inaccessible.
+Pride in London has made significant progress and strides in our way to improve accessibility over many years; including wheelchair accessibility platforms, quiet viewing zones, and BSL interpretation.
+However, for many of our community, large crowds, amplified music, flashing lights and unpredictable movements are too overwhelming and therefore make the event inaccessible.

-This is why Quiet Pride has been created to respond directly to these barriers, by offering a reimagined pride experience that prioritises sensory-friendly design, emotional well-being and inclusive joy.
-However, it is important to remember that Quiet Pride isn't about toning down the experiences and celebrations of Pride, it's about opening it up.
-By creating an intentional, calming and unique space, where people can fully be themselves without overstimulation or exclusion, Quiet Pride will allow many individuals to experience Pride in London in a way that they have not been able to before.
+This is why Quiet Pride has been created to respond directly to these barriers, by offering a reimagined pride experience that focuses on and prioritises sensory-friendly design, emotional well-being and inclusive joy.
+However, it is important to remember that Quiet Pride isn’t about toning down the experiences and celebrations of Pride, it’s about opening it up.
+By creating an intentional, calming and unique space, where people can fully be themselves without overstimulation or exclusion, Quiet Pride will be able to allow many individuals to experience Pride in London in a way that they have not been able to before.

 FAQ